rcarrascosps/mule-webinars-session/README.md

 		ii.
 IT Managers
 		iii.
 Developers

-**3. Title: Reliable Patterns applied using Mulesoft Anypoint Platform.**
+3. Title: Reliable Patterns applied using Mulesoft Anypoint Platform.

     a.  **Objective:** Make the audience realize how to implement highly reliable Mulesoft applications using industry proven Design Patterns